Bing Crosby: Role in early tape recording

 During the Golden Age of Radio, performers had to create their shows live, sometimes even redoing the program a second time for the West Coast time zone.
 Crosby had to do two live radio shows on the same day, three hours apart, for the East and West Coasts.
 Crosby's radio career took a significant turn in 1945, when he clashed with NBC over his insistence that he be allowed to pre-record his radio shows.
-(The live production of radio shows was also reinforced by the musicians' union and ASCAP, which wanted to ensure continued work for their members.)
+The live production of radio shows was reinforced by the musicians' union and ASCAP, which wanted to ensure continued work for their members.
 In On the Air: The Encyclopedia of Old-Time Radio, John Dunning wrote about German engineers having developed a tape recorder with a near-professional broadcast quality standard:

 Crosby's insistence eventually factored into the further development of magnetic tape sound recording and the radio industry's widespread adoption of it.
 He used his clout, both professionally and financially, for innovations in audio.
 But NBC and CBS refused to broadcast prerecorded radio programs.
 Crosby left the network and remained off the air for seven months, creating a legal battle with his sponsor Kraft that was settled out of court.
-He returned to broadcasting for the last 13 weeks of the 1945–1946 season.
+Crosby returned to broadcasting for the last 13 weeks of the 1945–1946 season.

 The Mutual Network, on the other hand, pre-recorded some of its programs as early as 1938 for The Shadow with Orson Welles.
 ABC was formed from the sale of the NBC Blue Network in 1943 after a federal antitrust suit and was willing to join Mutual in breaking the tradition.
-ABC offered Crosby $30,000 per week to produce a recorded show every Wednesday that would be sponsored by Philco.
-He would get an additional $40,000 from 400 independent stations for the rights to broadcast the 30-minute show, which was sent to them every Monday on three 16-inch (40-cm) lacquer discs that played ten minutes per side at 33 1/3 rpm.
+ABC proposed a contract offering Crosby $30,000 per week to produce a pre-recorded radio program airing each Wednesday, sponsored by Philco.
+In addition, around 400 independent stations paid a collective $40,000 for broadcasting rights to the half-hour show, which was distributed every Monday on a set of three lacquer discs, each containing about ten minutes of audio per side at 33 1/3 rpm.